 Set on a fictional island whose main industry is the traditional manufacture of a woollen textile called broadcloth, the story revolves around their traditional coming-of-age gift: a bolt of broadcloth which is prepared and blessed at a community gathering.
 The recipient then spends their life being judged by how they cut their cloth.

 The full production will take place with different island communities around the UK and Scandinavia, each one imagining the fictional community and bringing it to life in their own unique way.
 Their first step is to trial this with the Ventnor Exchange and the community of the Isle of Wight.
 Find out more, here.

-In South East coastal towns, theatre maker Augusto Corrieri’s alter ego magician Vincent Gambini will take Something from nothing, a short magic performance for one person at a time, to three different cafés along the English south-eastern coast.
+In South East coastal towns, theatre maker Augusto Corrieri’s alter ego magician Vincent Gambini will take Close-up, a short magic performance for one person at a time, to three different cafés along the English south-eastern coast.